UNB-SPECTRAL/Spatialized-Tutorial-Authoring/README.md

 2. Press and hold the power button for 15 seconds
 3. Wait 3 seconds
 4. Then press the power button again (do not hold)
-5. Validate that the HoloLens home button it working.
-If not, go back to Step #2 as the power button may not have been held down long enough.
+5. Validate that the HoloLens home button is working.
+If not, go back to Step #2, as the power button may not have been held down long enough.

-### Microsoft Device Portal Login

-Username: Scott Bateman
-Password: 1234567